CNH Industrial (CNHI) Gains But Lags Market: What You Should Know

-Heading into today, shares of the truck, tractor and bus maker had gained 5.02% over the past month, outpacing the Auto-Tires-Trucks sector's loss of 4.76% and the S&P 500's gain of 2.3% in that time.
+Coming into today, shares of the truck, tractor and bus maker had gained 8.77% in the past month.
+In that same time, the Auto-Tires-Trucks sector gained 8.65%, while the S&P 500 gained 4.58%.

 Investors will be hoping for strength from CNH Industrial as it approaches its next earnings release, which is expected to be February 2, 2023.
 The company is expected to report EPS of $0.36, up 44% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $6.31 billion, down 30.47% from the prior-year quarter.

 Investors should also note any recent changes to analyst estimates for CNH Industrial.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.26% lower.
-CNH Industrial currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.18% higher.
+CNH Industrial is currently a Zacks Rank #3 (Hold).

 The Automotive - Foreign industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 67, which puts it in the top 27% of all 250+ industries.
+This group has a Zacks Industry Rank of 92, putting it in the top 37% of all 250+ industries.

+To follow CNHI in the coming trading sessions, be sure to utilize Zacks.com.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report